The typical approach for managing user keys with OpenPGP CA is that users create their own keys and supply their public key to the OpenPGP CA admin.

 This workflow gives users full control over their own keys.
 In particular, the OpenPGP CA admin never has access to the user’s private key material.

-However, this workflow is currently more complicated to perform than centralized key creation.
+However, with the current generation of PGP tools, this workflow is more complicated to perform than centralized user key creation.

 On the user’s machine, we’re going to generate a new OpenPGP key.

 We’re using GnuPG in this example.
 Other OpenPGP software will have a similar workflow, but details will differ.

 For testing purposes, we create a separate test environment.
 Using GnuPG, this can be done as follows: